 Trade guide

-Electrical work spans quick service calls, new-construction rough-ins, panel upgrades, and low-voltage data jobs, and each one prices differently.
+Electrical work spans quick service calls, new-construction rough-ins, panel upgrades, and low-voltage data jobs.
+Each one prices differently.
 Generic bookkeepers flatten all of it and hide where your real margin lives.
-Here is how trade-native bookkeeping handles an electrical business.
+We keep the books straight, inside your own QuickBooks file, closed every month.

 Quick answer

-• Apprentice and helper labor plus 1099 subs need clean tracking all year so labor cost and January filing both stay accurate.
+• Apprentice labor and 1099 subs need clean tracking through the year so your labor cost is real and January filing is not a fire drill.

-• We keep the books inside your own QuickBooks Online file, reconcile every account, and deliver a CPA-reviewed close by the 15th.
+• We work inside your own QuickBooks Online file, reconcile every account, and deliver an expert-reviewed close every month.

 Why electrical books break with a generic bookkeeper